Don’t Ignore Your Sleep Apnea

-Some of these events can even be fatal in the worst-case scenario, so it’s crucial to get help from an experienced sleep dentist like Dr. Katz.
-During your consultation at our Greensboro practice, he’ll evaluate your symptoms and develop a treatment plan that fits your needs.
+In the worst-case scenarios, some of these illnesses can be fatal.
+That’s why it’s crucial to receive professional help from an experienced sleep dentist like Dr. Katz.
+During your consultation with Dr. Katz, he’ll evaluate your symptoms and develop a treatment plan that fits your needs.

 How can I reduce my risk of sleep apnea?